hi5sahil/hi5sahil.github.io/_posts/2019-03-02-Sarcasm-Detection-in-News-Articles'-Titles.md

 ```
 There is some more data wrangling then to transform the array of vectors to dataframe with each vector as a row.
 Corresponding code in Jupyter Notebook.

-Sample 2-D representation of the word embeddings to show the model works.
+Sample 2-D representation of the word embeddings to show the model works:

 ```python
 # Principal Component Analysis to represent word embeddings in 2-D